stefanosiano/PowerfulSharedPreferences/README.md

 Through Prefs.setCrypter(crypter) method, you can provide your own encryption implementation, in order to have more control over it.
-If you just want an easy encryption method, just use Prefs.setDefaultCrypter(password, salt)
+If you just want an easy encryption method, just use Prefs.setDefaultCrypter(password, salt).
+Default crypter uses AES algorithm and then encode/decode data in base64.